shreyanshshah27/Speech-Enhancement/README.md

 # Speech-Enhancement
-Speech enhancement using spectral subtraction and Wiener filtering
+Traditional Speech enhancement using spectral subtraction and Wiener filtering